 IsoEnergy was incorporated on February 2, 2016 under the Business Corporations Act (British Columbia) as a wholly-owned subsidiary of NexGen Energy Ltd. ("NexGen") to acquire certain exploration assets of NexGen.
 NexGen is a Canadian based uranium exploration company focused on the advancement of its Rook 1 Project in the Athabasca Basin, Saskatchewan.
 On October 19, 2016, IsoEnergy was listed on the Toronto Stock Exchange Venture ("TSXV").
-NexGen's common shares are listed and posted for trading on the Toronto Stock Exchange and NYSE American LLC.
-As of the date hereof, NexGen holds 50.56% of the outstanding IsoEnergy common shares.
+NexGen's common shares are listed and posted for trading on the Toronto Stock Exchange, NYSE American LLC and the Australian Stock Exchange.
+As of the date hereof, NexGen holds 50.37% of the outstanding IsoEnergy common shares.